-Rochester College grad missing after leaving job at New York City airport
+Rochester College grad missing after leaving NY airport

 A Rochester College graduate has been missing nearly a week and her family has become increasingly concerned about her disappearance.

 Sierra Shields, a flight attendant, was last seen leaving her job at about noon Thursday at LaGuardia Airport in New York.

 According to her family and New York City police, Shields, 30, flies for Republic Airways, which staffs flight attendants for Delta and United airlines.
 She was based in New York City.

 Shields attended Rochester College in Rochester Hills from 2005-09, studying for the ministry, business and integrative studies.
 Her brother, Chris, is a campus minister at the school.

 “We really don’t know” what happened, said Chris Shields of Shelby Township.
 “We are a family that is close and we talk as often as we can.
 (Sierra) spoke to my oldest sister Thursday and she seemed different.
 She wasn’t herself.”